Plymouth College of Art is seeking applications for exhibition proposals from contemporary visual artists based in the South West Region.

 Abigail Reynolds (SWSC 2013)

 South West Showcase was a valuable opportunity for me to produce a new body of work and present it to a public audience.
 The funding, time, support and space attached to the exhibition is a special resource, one which enabled me to develop my practice into a new, challenging direction.

 Applicant eligibility & expectations

-Artists must be operating professionally (outside of education).
-Artists must be able to demonstrate their ability to deliver a high quality solo show at The Gallery at PCA.
+Artists must be operating professionally (artists studying MA or PhD are eligible).
+Artists must be able to demonstrate their ability to deliver a high quality solo show at The Gallery at Plymouth College of Art.
 Artists are expected to give a public talk about their work, attend their private view and take an active role in the production of the exhibition.
-Additionally artists are expected to work with the Gallery Education Officer to support student engagement (including a a careers focussed talk) and with the marketing/gallery teams to support promotion and the production of a Gallery Short Video.
+Additionally artists are expected to work with the Gallery team to support student engagement (including a a careers focussed talk) and with the marketing/gallery teams to support promotion and the production of a Gallery Short video.

 - We are interested in working with artists who want to engage a range of internal and external audiences in different ways.
 This could be through the production of work, through events or other means.

 - Where appropriate, we are keen to support artists to develop work using the college facilities (workshops/equipment).

 - Although not part of an official programme this iteration of the SWSC will sit within the timeframe of city wide commemorations of the Mayflower voyage, the wider context of this historical event should be understood and considered.